Dan-B12/Summ1/README.md

 Evaluating my project throughout the design of the application using Jest and Lighthouse allowed me to verify the performance and accessibility of my design from the onset.
 Enabling me to identify and resolve issues promptly during the creation of the codebase.

-As a result of this, following this test-driven method of development, I was able to develop a robust and reliable application that met the requirements specified in the planning stage of this project, and provide a positive user experience for anyone accessing my site.
+As a result of this, following this test-driven method of development, I was able to develop a robust and reliable application that met the requirements specified in the planning stage of this project and provide a positive user experience for anyone accessing my site.

 <a name="contributing"></a>
 ## Contributing
 If you'd like to contribute to my project, please follow these steps:

 1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/YourFeatureName`
+2. Create your feature branch: `git checkout -b origin/main`
-3. Commit your changes: `git commit -m 'Add features'`
+3. Commit your changes: `git commit -m 'fileName'`
-4. Push to the branch: `git push origin feature/YourFeatureName`
+4. Push to the branch: `git push origin main`
 5. Open a pull request

 <a name="evaluation"></a>